ianmbloom/gudni/README.markdown

         return .                          -- Push the scene into the FontMonad Scene (light . greenish $ blue) . -- Wrap the ShapeTree in a scene with background color Just .
-        tTranslate (Point2 100 100) .     -- translate the child ShapeTree
+        tTranslate (Point2 100 100) .     -- Translate the child ShapeTree
-        tScale  (state ^. stateScale) .   -- scale the child ShapeTree based on the current state. tRotate (state ^. stateAngle) .   -- rotate the child ShapeTree based on the current state. solid yellow $                    -- create a leaf of the ShapeTree and fill the contained CompoundTree with a solid color. unitSquare                        -- create new compoundTree with just one leaf that is the outline of a unit square.
+        tScale  (state ^. stateScale) .   -- Scale the child ShapeTree based on the current state. tRotate (state ^. stateAngle) .   -- Rotate the child ShapeTree based on the current state. solid yellow $                    -- Create a leaf of the ShapeTree and fill the contained CompoundTree with a solid color. unitSquare                        -- Create new compoundTree with just one leaf that is the outline of a unit square.

-## Example 2: Plot
+### Example 2: Plot

 This program uses the turtle plotting functions defined in Graphics.Gudni.Util.Plot to make interesting shapes.

-## Example 3: Paragraph
+### Example 3: Paragraph

 A demostration of Gudni's bare bones layout capabilities.

-## Benchmarks Program
+### Benchmarks Program

 The folder benchmarks contains two programs that use Gudni as a library.
 GudniBenchmarks.hs has a series of drawings designed to test performance and find bugs.
 Run this with